 Ta Da!!
 The finished wine cork heart wall hanging is ready to display and this is where the special part comes into play.

 My story.
-When my daughter was 3 years old we moved from Australia (where we had lived for a while) back to the US.
+When my daughter was 3 years old we moved from Australia (where we had lived for a while) back to the United States.
 For our anniversary, my husband gave me a lovely card with a message that said “This little girls looks so much like the product of our love.”

 It was the most amazing resemblance to Jess.
 The little girl was wearing a straw hat (Jess loved hats when she was little) and holding a long stemmed rose.
 I loved the photo and the sentiment.